Cumberland Plateau: Geology and physiography

-The Cumberland Plateau is contiguous with the Allegheny Plateau on the northern side, the only real difference being local naming.
-The sedimentary rocks that compose both plateaus are of Mississippian and Pennsylvanian geological age, composed of near-shore sediments washed westward from the old Appalachian Mountains.
+The sedimentary rocks that compose the Cumberland Plateau and larger Appalachian Plateau are of Mississippian and Pennsylvanian geological age, composed of near-shore sediments washed westward from the Appalachian Mountains.
 Some rock layers were laid down in shallow coastal waters, some, including bituminous coal seams were laid onshore in swampy environments.
 These are interlaced with delta formations of cross-bedded sandstones and occasionally conglomerate.